retflipper/DATA332_CountingCars/README.md

 - Mean: 31.05
 - Standard Deviation: 3.97
 - Outliers: 14, 15, 19, 21
-- This box & whisker plot displays the difference in speed from a driver's initial .vs. their final read.
+- This box & whisker plot displays the difference in speed from a driver's initial vs. their final read.
 The mean and median both being at or near zero respectively show that the presence of a speed sign may not deter drivers from lowering there speed.

 ## Boxplot with Differences in Speed
 <img src= 'Images/difference_boxplot.png'>